 Material Description - Sand and gravel has a variety of applications, such as concrete for construction, asphalt concrete, subbase and base course aggregate for roads, gravel and sand for road surfaces, and pit run for fill.
-Gradation, rock hardness, and binding characteristics, are some of the specific qualities that are considered in aggregate towards determining its end use.
-This map indicates these, and other, geological qualities of the sand and gravel within each deposit, but does not indicate their potential uses.
+Gradation, rock hardness, and binding characteristics, are some of the dicates these, and other, geological qualities of the sand and gravel within each deposit, but does not indicate their potential uses.
 The terms used in the table are defined in the figure below.